uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 ---------------------

 Displays a unique identifier for the device.
-It is is the fingerprint of the device's own GPG key pair.
-(Note: this is not the same as the shepherd's/)
+It is is the fingerprint of the device's GPG public key.
+This hostid is used to identify the device in the `flock` directory on the :doc:`UBOS staff <shepherd-staff>`.

+Note: this is a different key than the one used by the shepherd to log into the device.

 ``ubos-admin init-staff``
 -------------------------

-Turns a USB disk device into a UBOS Staff.
-This may erase all existing content on the Staff device, so do not use a UBOS Staff device for any other purpose.
+Turns a USB disk device into a :doc:`UBOS Staff <shepherd-staff>`.
+This erases all existing content on the USB disk, so do not use a UBOS Staff device for any other purpose.

 ``ubos-admin listnetconfigs``
 -----------------------------